7735 Old Georgetown Road

 - Must be able to read, write and speak the English language at a college level, perform mathematical calculations required for the position and learn to interpret and comprehend company policies and procedures.

 - Ability to convey necessary information accurately, listen effectively, and ask questions when clarification is needed.

 - Can effectively cope with change and work independently.

 - Proficient collaborative, interpersonal, written and verbal communication skills.

 - Ability to complete projects accurately and within deadlines.

 Bainum Family Foundation offers a comprehensive benefits package including medical, dental, vision, commuter subsidy, generous 403(b) with match, gym subsidy and more!

 How To Apply

-To apply, please submit your cover letter and resume to on our Career Portal.
+To apply, submit your cover letter and resume to the requisition on our Career Portal.